 Caution: Réunion Island has a history of shark attacks.
 I enjoyed the beaches on the west coast but restricted my water activities to cooling off in knee-deep water or rock pools.

 Inland from the west coast

 There are numerous hotels, B&B’s and holiday rentals on the west coast.
 I stayed at Relais de l’Hermitage, a comfortable, albeit somewhat dated hotel, with fabulous staff.
 It has two pools and is literally a stone’s throw from the beach.
+In this area, you’ll also find Réunion’s most luxurious resort: LUX St. Gilles resort.
 Other nearby hotels include Hôtel Les Créoles and Hotel le Recif.

 Cirque de Cilaos

 Cirque de Cilaos is one of three cirques on the island.
 These cirques were created when the Piton de Neiges shield volcano collapsed during an eruption a long time ago.
 What remains today are three huge caldera-like formations or cirques: Cirque de Mafate (there are no roads here), Cirque de Cilaos and Cirque de Salazie (both accessible by road).
 Of the three, Cirque de Cilaos is arguably the most majestic, with verdant forests, jagged peaks, towering walls (or ramparts) and waterfalls.